incognito1234/onedrive-client/README.md

       $ pip install pyreadline3

-- Configure connexion to OneDrive
+- Configure connection to OneDrive

   - Copy `oauth_settings.yml.sample` in `oauth_settings.yml`
   - Copy/Paste `Application ID` and `Secret Value` of azure application in the relevant parts of `oauth_settings.yml` file
-  - Initiate connexion
+  - Initiate connection

         $ ./odc.py init
         ...
 Copy/Paste provided URL in a browser
         ...
-Copy/Paste URL of the browser in the console
+Copy/Paste URL from the browser into the console

 - Optional: create a shortcut to launch ODC